comodopines/practice-git/Exercises.md

 <p>

 ```
+1) Untracked files:
-Untracked files - Files which have been created by user but not added to staging area using "git add".
+Files which have been created by user but not added
-Untracked files are shown in red in "git status" output.
+to staging area using "git add".
+Untracked files are
+shown in red in "git status" output.

+2) Tracked files:
-Tracked files - Files which have been addded to staging area but haven't been committed as yet.
+Files which have been addded to staging area but
-Onlu "git add" has been performed on these files. "git commit" hasn't been initiated as yet.
+haven't been committed as yet.
+Only "git add" has
+been performed on these files, not "git commit".
 Tracked files are shown in green in "git status" output.
 ```
 </p>
 </details>